TUDelft-PRIME-Books/Calculus/book/Single-variable_functions/Functions/inverse_functions.md

 ::::::

 In the preceding examples, we have found the inverse function (whenever it exists) by starting with the equation $y=f(x)$ and trying to express $x$ as a function of $y$.
-This method works in general, so let us present it as an alogrithm.
+This method works in general, so let us present it as an algorithm.

 ::::::{prf:algorithm} How to find the inverse of a one-to-one function?
 Let $f$ be a one-to-one function.
 Then the inverse of $f$ can be found as follows.